mvp/uhubctl/README.md

     git clone https://github.com/mvp/uhubctl
     cd uhubctl
-    git submodule init
-    git submodule update
     make

-Note: uhubctl uses a forked version of mkjson for JSON output generation.
-The fork includes a critical bug fix for 64-bit integer handling.
-See [mkjson fork](https://github.com/benroeder/mkjson) for details.

 This should generate `uhubctl` binary.
 You can install it in your system as `/usr/sbin/uhubctl` using: